Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Managed to get all of my major PRs approved so I can move on to whatever Antonio has in mind for me.
 Also started looking into color and focus issues on the 20i site.

 Thoughts: Really happy to have those PRs approved and to be starting on something new.
 I did enjoy getting to work on some layout and component aspects of the site.

+# 8/18/22

+Todays Progress: Created an AWS lambda function to send emails on submit for my contact's portfolio form.
+Added an API gateway to access it.
+Also continued to work on 20i site issues for the launch monday.
+This mostly involved solving minor issues, messing with color changes and editing headings.

+Thoughts: Having a great time with Antonio and im looking forward to tomorrow.